venkateshnani14/NewsAPI/README.md

 It is a news fetching application developed using Reactjs and open API called "NewsAPI".
-This project is specifically developed for improving my development skills and to actually acquire that expertise.
+This project is specifically developed for manifesting my development skills which i've been working on!